Aaron A. Brooks: Family life and education

 At an early age, Aaron was taught to play the drums by John Bonham and Sonny Payne.
-His father is multiple, Grammy Award winning jazz saxophonist, composer and arranger Frank Foster.
+His father is multiple, Grammy Award winning jazz saxophonist, composer, and arranger Frank Foster.
 His mother is the 1960s and 1970s rock publicist, Christine "Sunshine" Brooks (Bill Graham, The Who, Led Zeppelin, The Rolling Stones, Cream, The Grateful Dead, Jefferson Airplane, Santana).
 Aaron is married to the Canadian model, interior decorator, and lifestyle-lista Sarah Kinsley-Brooks.
-Between them, they have four grown children: Griffin, Cassandra, Michelle and Andrew and a Yorkie pup named Poppy Love.
-Aaron is an avid ocean conservationist and scuba diver.
-Aaron is based in New York City, Bushwick, Brooklyn and Atlanta, GA.
+Between them, they have four grown children: Griffin, Cassandra, Michelle, and Andrew; and a Yorkie pup named Poppy Love.
+Aaron is an avid ocean conservationist and PADI Master Scuba Diver.
+Aaron is based in New York City, Bushwick, Brooklyn and Hollywood, FL.

 Career highlights

 In 2011, Aaron composed an original score for Billy Bates, an independent film by Jennifer DeLia and Julie Pacino.
 The film premiered at the 2012–2013 Cannes, Toronto, Tribeca, Berlinale and Sundance Film Festival.

 He confounded The Mars Bonfire with singer/songwriter Mark Wynegar, bassist Dean Perry and guitarist Jay Shepard.

 He is currently the drummer for the electro-pop band Leisure Cruise, fronted by Dave Hodge and Leah Siegel.

 He is currently the drummer for Grammy-nominated electro-pop singer Angela McCluskey.

 He is currently the drummer for Emmy-winning pop singer Jackie Cuz.

 He is currently the drummer for writer, radio host, progressive political comic, and guitarist/singer Jamie Kilstein.

 He is currently a co-founder and drummer for The Little Death, fronted by Moby with Laura Dawn and Daron Murphy.